alexhippo/rosa-recipe-app/README.md

 A personal Recipe app built with React 19, React Router 7, Tailwind CSS and Markdown.

-I created this app as a way of keeping track of recipes I've learned and customised as well as practicing my React and Tailwind CSS skills.
+I created this app as a way of keeping track of recipes I've learned and customised as well as practicing my React, Tailwind CSS and Accessibility skills.

+Rosa is the name of my late grandmother.
+My Mum kept all her recipes in a Spirax notebook.

 ## Add recipes as Markdown file